Prajjawal12/Kirana_Store_Backend/README.md

 ### Transaction API

 #### POST `/api/transactions`
-To record a financial transaction (credit or debit):
+To record a financial transaction (credit or debit),only available for those with "ROLE_READ_WRITE" authorization,for "ROLE_READ" only are not allowed to post transactions.:

 ```bash
 curl -X POST http://localhost:8080/api/transactions \